Pay-per-visit

 Frequently asked questions

 Where are scheduled visits available?
+Is there a One Medical office near me?

+In-Office Visits are scheduled appointments with the provider of your choice.
 Remote Visits are scheduled, virtual appointments with the provider of your choice and are available in U.S. states where One Medical offices are located.

-In-Office and Remote Visits are not included in the membership and are billed to you/your insurance; copays and deductibles may apply.
+In-Office and Remote Visits are not included in membership and are billed to you/your insurance; copays and deductibles may apply.

 What is STI screening, and what types of tests are involved?

 Exact testing recommendations depend on your individual lifestyle and risk level, but everyone who’s sexually active should be screened at some point, including people who have only one partner or always use protection.
-There are plenty of tests that make staying informed accessible, but there’s no single test for every STI.
-Most tests require a urine or blood sample, or a swab of the area where an infection might be present.

 Which STIs should I be tested for?